Christopher Battalino: Important non-title bouts while holding the world featherweight title

 On September 15, 1931, Battalino defeated Eddie Shea before a crowd of 5000 in Hartford in a ten round points decision.
 Battalino took a number of hard shots in the second, third, and fourth, but he fought fiercely in the infighting and may have landed some of the hardest and cleanest blows of his later career.
 From the fourth round on, Battalino's infighting dominated and he was eventually credited with eight of the ten rounds.

 While still holding the championship, Battalino decisively defeated 1930 world lightweight champion Al Singer, before a crowd of 17,000 at New York's Madison Square Garden on December 11, 1931.
 Battalino may have bobbed and weaved away from Singer's early volleys in the first, and was likely shaken by a blow or two, but his counterattack was devastating to his opponent.
 Though Singer started strong very early in the opening round, he was soon put down three times by Battalino, and went down in the second from a series of rights to the chin for a count of seven.
 After he rose, he was chased around the ring by Battalino who put him down again with a right to the chin for a count of four, just before the referee justifiably called the bout a technical knockout and helped move Singer to his corner.
 Singer's labored retreat from Battalino after he was first put down, his inability to defend himself, and his struggle to mount an attack, indicated a boxer who had, at least for the moment, lost most of his physical faculties.
 Both boxers were above the featherweight limit preventing any chance of the match being a featherweight title match.

-Relinquishing the world featherweight championship, March, 1932
+Relinquishing the world featherweight titles, 1932

+Battalino was originally scheduled to defend his titles against Lew Feldman on January 9, 1932, but missed weight the day before.
+With the bout thus canceled, Battalino was summarily stripped of his NYSAC title.
+This was also the first time that a boxing match scheduled for Madison Square Garden had been canceled the afternoon of the night in which the bout was scheduled.

-On January 27, 1932, Battalino once again defended the title against Freddie Miller before a small crowd of 2,000 in Cincinnati, Ohio.
+On January 27, 1932, Battalino once again defended his NBA and The Ring titles against Freddie Miller before a small crowd of 2,000 in Cincinnati, Ohio.
 The champion came in three pounds overweight and did not put up a good fight.
 Battalino went down in the third round from what the referee considered a harmless right to the chin.
 When Battalino arose, Miller put him down again.
 The referee stopped the fight and declared Miller the winner.
-The National Boxing Association and the New York State Athletic Commission, however, overruled the referee and declared the bout a "no contest."
-Having declared the bout a no contest, the title become vacant, as Battalino did not make the featherweight limit.
-To end any confusion about his championship status, Battalino voluntarily relinquished the title in March and moved up a weightclass to fight at the lightweight limit.
+The NBA, however, overruled the referee and declared the bout a "no contest."
+The NBA title then became vacant, as Battalino did not make the featherweight limit.
+To end any confusion about his championship status, Battalino voluntarily relinquished his remaining The Ring title on March 1 and moved up a weight class to fight at the lightweight limit.